How Do You Start a Book Club?

 As for the location, you can either set a regular meeting time/place or switch it up each time.
 Keep the agenda loose.
 Book club members shouldn't feel like they're in class or at work.
 But this is where you'll need to show your leadership.
 Keep the meeting on track.
 Point the conversation in a new direction if it lulls or becomes unproductive.

 Serve refreshments.
-Our 2017 One Book author, J. Ryan Stradal, has thoughtfully included a book club kit with his book.
+If you need inspiration, check out the book club kit provided by 2017 One Book author, J. Ryan Stradal.
 It includes everything from recipes to Spotify playlists and wine selections.
 Choosing food and drink that are related to the book can make meetings even more fun.
 For example, if you're reading "The Great Gatsby," you could serve martinis.

 Thanks to technology, your book club members don't have to be physically present to be at a meeting.
 That means you can invite members who live in a different region to participate via Skype, FaceTime, or the telephone.
 If you'd like to make things really interesting, consider starting an online book club.